More organizations and celebrities can now post on Google with Posts on Google

 Plug and Play launches 9 new accelerator programs

-Posts on Google started out as an experiment during the 2016 U.S. election.
+Posts on Google started out as an experiment during the 2016 U.S. presidential election.
 It essentially allowed candidates to post Twitter-like status updates directly to Google’s search results pages and those updates would then appear in various election- and candidate-related widgets.
 As the company announced at an event in Brazil today, it’s now opening this feature up to a wider range of organizations and individuals.

 Now don’t get too excited just yet.
 Google is opening up an application process and that process currently focuses on museums, sports teams, sports leagues and movies (and the people and organizations behind them).
 The idea here, Google says, is that when you search for a given museum, for example, you’ll see updates that give you more info about exhibits or other timely info.